axodotdev/oranda/docs/src/cli/dev.md

 This command also supports several options:

 - `--port` to set a custom port for the file server
-- `--project-root` to change the root directory from where your site will be built
-- `--config-path` to specify a custom path for your oranda config
 - `--no-first-build` to skip the first step mentioned above where oranda builds your site before starting the watch process
 - `-i`, `--include-paths` to specify custom paths for oranda to watch